CarlierLab/NanoSeq/README.md

 - Seqtk https://github.com/lh3/seqtk
 - Minimap2 https://github.com/lh3/minimap2
 - Filtlong https://github.com/rrwick/Filtlong
+- Miniasm and Minipolish https://github.com/rrwick/Minipolish for PCR assembly
+- any2fasta to convert miniasm GFA output to fasta

 The easiest way to install all software dependencies is to create a dedicated conda environment.